naman-omar/Hospital-Appointment/README.md

 # Hospital-Appointment
-A full stack project to make the hospital functional
+A full stack project to make the hospital functional and patient-friendly